hth313/OS4/doc/reference.rst

 .. index:: 41CX; testing for

-Testing for 41CX is intended mainly to ensure that the entry points for accessing extended memory is available.
+Testing for 41CX is intended to ensure that the entry points for accessing extended memory is available.

 **Entry point:** ``4F46``